 The study site used was Arne Nature Reserve in south-east Dorset, UK and is managed by The Royal Society for the Protection of Birds (RSPB).
 Included in it are approximately 608 ha of grasslands, saltmarsh, woodland and heathlands, of which 158 ha is dry heath and 43 ha is wet heath.
-The only large mammal grazers in the site during the study period were C. nippon which during the time of this study occurred at a range of densities across the site with total population size being estimated as approximately 700 animals giving an average of more than one deer per ha which is extremely high (RSPB, unpublished data; Uzal 2010).
+The only large mammal grazers in the site during the study period were C. nippon which during the time of this study occurred at a range of densities across the site with total population size being estimated as approximately 700 animals giving an average of more than one deer per ha which is extremely high (Royal Society for the Protection of Birds (RSPB), unpublished data; Uzal 2010).